DanielLiamAnderson/Packaide/README.md

 On Windows, by far the easiest option is to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/) and then simply follow the Ubuntu instructions.

 If you really must build it in native Windows, you have a few options to get things started.
 The easiest way to install CGAL on Windows is using [Conda](https://docs.conda.io/en/latest/).
-You could also try [using vcpkg](https://doc.cgal.org/latest/Manual/windows.html) if you prefer.
+You could also try [using vcpkg](https://doc.cgal.org/latest/Manual/windows.html) if you prefer, but this may require you to tweak some settings on your part.
 With Conda installed, you can [install CGAL](https://anaconda.org/conda-forge/cgal) and the Python depdendencies with

 ```
-conda install -c conda-forge cgal-cpp
+conda.bat install -c conda-forge cgal-cpp
 python -m pip install -r requirements.txt
 ```

+You will need Conda to be on your `PATH` for this to work, and should also set the environment variable `CONDA` to point to the root of your Conda installation, since this will help the installation script locate where you have installed it.

 ## Installing Packaide

 If you are just looking to install the library to use it, rather than to play around with and edit the code, the easiest way is to use the provided installation script.
 If all of the dependencies have been correctly installed, on Ubuntu, you should be able to install it with

 ```
 python3 -m pip install --user .